nowzoo/ngx-strap/README.md

 - The default app in `src/app` is the demo site.
 It is built to `docs` - making it easy to publish on Github.
 - A library `my-test-library` has been created in `projects/my-test-library`.
 You can remove this later.
-- Wallaby.js has been set up to test both the demo app and the library.
+- Wallaby has been set up to test both the demo app and the library.
 (You don't have to use Wallaby, though.)
 - The scripts `buildLib` and `buildDemo` have been added to `package.json`.

 ## Quick Start